Information Technology and Resources Procedures Printed Version

 Procedure

-- Notification to the Human Resources Office (HR) of employee terminations.
+- Notification to the Office of Human Resources (HR) of employee terminations.
 Supervisors are required to notify HR when employees are terminating their employment with the College.

 - Full-time Employees - The employee termination notification to HR occurs through the receipt of employee resignation letters, supervisor recommendations for non-renewal of employee contracts, supervisor recommendations for employee dismissals, etc.

-- Part-Time Employees - The employee termination notification occurs through the receipt of supervisor emails to HR, employee resignation letters, supervisor recommendations for employee dismissals, etc. In addition, as a secondary measure, to ensure that HR is aware of terminations or breaks in service of part-time employees, HR monitors the dates that employees are last paid.
-This is accomplished through the review of monthly reports from the Human Resources system.
-Part-time employees can stay in active employment status for up to four months beyond their last date paid at which time, the Human Resources department will enter termination information in the system.
+- Part-Time Employees - The employee termination notification occurs through the receipt of supervisor emails to HR, employee resignation letters, supervisor recommendations for employee dismissals, etc. In addition, as a secondary measure, to ensure that HR is aware of terminations or breaks in service of part time employees, HR monitors the dates that employees are last paid.
+This is accomplished through the review of monthly reports from the Human Resources Information System.
+Part-time employees can stay in active employment status for up to 90 days beyond their last date paid at which time, the Human Resources department will enter termination information in the system.

 - Notification to the Computer and Telecommunication Systems department (CTS) of employee terminations.